mindsandthings/Obsidian_Repo/1. Projects/p - transfer pnwasi listserv/Steps to transfer pnwasi listserv.md

-1. Save the achives
-	1. Save
-	2. send to Judy and Wanda and Sam
 2. Update Maria
 3. After I know from Judy what to do about the acrhives, email Jim about the list: